spyked/thetarpit.org/about.markdown

 answer".
 As [Alan Perlis][3] would put it, albeit in a slightly different context, "Beware of the Turing tar-pit in which everything is possible but nothing of interest is easy".
-A word of warning, though: a significant part of the things written here are half-baked.
+A word of warning, though: a significant part of the ideas exposed here are half-baked.

 Additionally, this is Lucian Mogoșanu's personal blog and thus will contain all sorts of other things that I find interesting.
 You can find more about me